ECM Contracts: Contract-Aware, Versioned, and Governable Capability Interfaces for Embodied Agents: The ECM Contract Framework

 A modular capability architecture does not automatically yield a stable ecosystem.
-Even if individual ECMs are contract-complete and pairwise composable, the ecosystem can become unstable if releases are published, upgraded, deprecated, or promoted without discipline.
-An ECM release may expand permission scope, alter recovery logic, increase hardware demands, or tighten timing assumptions---all while leaving interface schemas intact.
+Even when individual ECMs are contract-complete and pairwise composable, the ecosystem can become unstable if releases are published, upgraded, deprecated, or promoted without discipline: a new release may expand permission scope, alter recovery logic, increase hardware demands, or tighten timing assumptions while leaving interface schemas intact.
+We therefore extend the contract model with a release discipline that governs how ECM versions are classified, staged, and retired within a registry.
+This discipline rests on three elements: an \emph{embodied} semantic versioning scheme; a two-axis promotion lattice formed by compatibility classes and release channels; and an evolution mechanism that links deprecation, migration, and gate-keeping through the registry.
+Each element is grounded in the six contract dimensions of Section~\ref{sec:contract}, so release decisions reduce to checks on declared contract fields rather than ad hoc judgments.

-\subsection{Embodied Semantic Versioning}
+\subsubsection{Embodied Semantic Versioning}

 Traditional semantic versioning assumes compatibility is primarily determined by externally visible APIs.
 For ECMs, we extend versioning from interface shape to \emph{contract semantics}:

 \begin{itemize}[leftmargin=*] \item \textbf{Patch release ($x.y.Z$):} Bug fixes that do not alter any contract dimension. \item \textbf{Minor release ($x.Y.0$):} Enhancements that extend capability while preserving existing contract guarantees.
 Resource requirements may decrease but not increase. \item \textbf{Major release ($X.0.0$):} Changes that modify one or more contract dimensions in a way that may invalidate existing compositions, invocations, or governance approvals. \end{itemize}